 Mitigate or alleviate the idea and the presence of evil and conceive a universe in which evil will disappear entirely a solution may seem comforting and even more worthy of God's infinite goodness; but in reality that emerges when we watch their goodness evil in the face without concealing anything in its deepest essence.
 God shows more powerful if we have a fair idea of the ultimate root of evil.

 The totality as reality, instead, altogether, is the set of God and creatures.
-It certainly is the totality of all that exists.
-But it's not all a unique one, only one institution, How would the whole of an entire, So how can we say: all Apple or any individual.
+It certainly is the totality of everything that exists.
+But it's not all a unique one, of a single entity, How would the whole of an entire, as well as we could say: all Apple or any individual.

 The totality of institutions includes God and creation.
 Therefore, God is conceived dialectically as if it were a part of it all, Although he is completely ontologically and above all, a more perfect the totality of all creatures combined.
 Each entity created is a substantial part of creation, Although also limited is an all.
 His being is a being by participation, Be dependent to that essence is God.

 Based on these considerations, which interpret Biffi's metaphysical-theological vision, You can now examine how he sees the essence of evil.
 He does not consider the ontological aspect, evil like privatio boni debts, the ὑστέρησις of Aristotle [hysteresis, “delay”], but the limits to a disorder or a disorganization between itself and complete good.
 It's a bit like it can happen in a collection of works of art, in which a is subtracted from a thief.
 It is always a work of art, but it is no longer in his place.